 Jed Stiglitz is an Assistant Professor of Law and the Jia Jonathan Zhu and Ruyin Ruby Ye Sesquicentennial Fellow.
 His research focuses on administrative law and regulatory policymaking, with an emphasis on issues of political accountability in the administrative state.
 He also studies election law and legislation.

-His work has appeared or is forthcoming in the Cornell Law Review, Southern California Law Review, Legislative Studies Quarterly and the NYU Journal of Legislation and Public Policy, among other journals.
+His work has appeared or is forthcoming in the Cornell Law Review, Southern California Law Review, Journal of Legal Analysis, Legislative Studies Quarterly and the NYU Journal of Legislation and Public Policy, among other journals.
 His co-authored book on American elections was published by Princeton University Press in 2012.